 An advertising funnel is a framework that helps you walk through your consumer’s journey as they move towards becoming a purchaser.
 The stages include discovery, consideration, or purchase and each one requires a different strategy.

 If you start off advertising without considering each stage, this makes for irrelevant and ineffective ads.
 Your consumers aren’t likely to take action on an ad that has nothing to do with them.

-Solution: The first step you want to take when making an advertising funnel is to first establish where each of your current consumers fall in it.
+Solution: The first step you want to take when making an advertising funnel is to first establish where each of your current consumers falls in it.

-In the discovery stage you will reach the widest audience.
-Here, the strategy is to show your audience prospecting ads that will generate interests and showcase what’s unique about your brand.
+In the discovery stage, you will reach the widest audience.
+Here, the strategy is to show your audience prospecting ads that will generate interest and showcase what’s unique about your brand.
 You’re not selling them products just yet, you’re introducing yourself.

 The next ad your audience will see is an ad that demonstrates your brand’s value, builds trust, and shares a solution to their problem.
 Your strategy is to educate your audience about your products and let them know what makes you different from similar brands.